Updated February 2026 • 14 min read

 Health Risks

-• Dyslipidemia: Abnormal cholesterol and triglyceride levels
+• Dyslipidemia: abnormal cholesterol and triglyceride levels are common

-• Osteoarthritis: Accelerated joint degeneration, especially in knees and hips
+• Osteoarthritis: accelerated joint degeneration, especially in knees and hips

 Category 7: Obese Class II (BMI 35.0–39.9)